Azure/azure-powershell/src/Sql/Sql/help/Disable-AzSqlDatabaseSensitivityRecommendation.md

 ```

 ## DESCRIPTION
-The Disable-AzSqlDatabaseSensitivityRecommendation cmdlet disables sensitivity recommendations on columns in the database.
+The Disable-AzSqlDatabaseSensitivityRecommendation cmdlet disables (dismisses) sensitivity recommendations on columns in the database.

 ## EXAMPLES